frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 ## Summary

 Congratulations on completing Stage 1B!
 Keep up the good work!
+Remember that practice is key - the only way to get better is to model more.

 Here is a quick summary of what you have achieved in stage 1B:

+* Learned about speed, torque, and mechanical advantage
-* Learned the basics of bearings, shafts, gears, chain and sprockets, and belt and pulleys
+* Learned the basics of motors, bearings, shafts, gears, chain and sprockets, and belt and pulleys
-* Learned how to model power transmissions
+* Learned how to model basic power transmissions
-* Learned how to use the `Contextless Belt` and `Chain Generator` Featurescripts
+* Learned how to use the `Contextless Belt`, `Chain Generator`, `Shaft`, and `Vent` Featurescripts
 * Learned how to insert Standard Library components and mate bolts and nuts
-* Learned how to use the `Shaft` and `Vent` Featurescripts
 * Learned how to use the `Replicate` tool

 Again, it should be noted that Stage 1B is a very basic introduction to modeling power transmissions and some details were glossed over.
-It is recommended to visit the [Design Fundamentals](/design-fundamentals/) power transmissions pages after completing stage 1 to gain a deeper understanding.
-Practice is key - the only way to get better is to model more.
+Stage 2 will introduce how to *design* power transmissions - selecting motors and calculating optimal ratios.
+For future reference, you can refer to the [Design Fundamentals](/design-fundamentals/) power transmissions pages, which are more in depth.

 In stage 1C, you will begin to learn the basic workflow for robot modeling.
 This is the final step before being able to design a full mechanism!